Niades/algorithm-studes/README.md

 What this project is?
 ---------------------
 I try to solve typical algorithmical challenges in Python.
-My dream is to land an Amazon job.
+My dream is to land an FAANG job.

 How to set up?
 -----------------------